Molly Scott Cato

 Sarah Margaret "Molly" Scott Cato (born 21 May 1963) is a British Green politician, economist and activist.
 She served as a Member of the European Parliament (MEP) for South West England (Note: The South West England electoral region included the British Overseas Territory of Gibraltar.) from 2014 to 2020.
 From 2012, until her election as an MEP, she was Professor of Strategy and Sustainability at the University of Roehampton.
-Scott Cato speaks for the Green Party on finance and the EU, and is known for her work in the field of co-operative studies.
+Scott Cato spoke for the Green Party on finance and the EU, and is known for her work in the field of co-operative studies.
 She has published on green economics, localism and anti-capitalism, and has contributed to works on the risks of nuclear power, the use of which she strongly opposes.

 Early life and education

 Molly Scott Cato was born on 21 May 1963 and was educated at Bath High School for Girls, before reading Philosophy, Politics and Economics (PPE) at Oxford.

 After working in the publishing industry, in 2001 she earned her Ph.D. from the University of Wales, Aberystwyth (now Aberystwyth University) with a thesis on employment policy in the South Wales Valleys, including research into the Tower Colliery workers' co-operative.
 Her book, The Pit and the Pendulum, is based on this research.
 She holds an MSc in advanced social research methods from the Open University.